JonPSmith/AuthPermissions.AspNetCore/README.md

 ### 3. Run the `MultiProjPack` tool to create the

 You run the `MultiProjPack` tool from a command line in the `AuthPermissions.AspNetCore` directory.
-I use the "Open in Terminal" with the command below.
+I use Visual Studio's "Open in Terminal" using the command below ("R" is short for "Release")

 ```console
 MultiProjPack R